ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/8-structured-content/_index.md

     - { role: shared-apache-role }
 ```

-Because Tower uses your Git repo, you’ve to add, commit and push the
+Because controller uses your Git repo, you’ve to add, commit and push the
 changes:

 ```bash